carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 If that next step is to loosen restrictions, that is generally easier to do while maintaining compatibility with existing code than adding new restrictions.

+**Question:** A way in which context could be less expensive is if the stakes are low.
+That is if a mistake in understanding is unlikely to lead to a bug or cause a misunderstanding in the semantics of code.

+A specific example of this is when the compiler can detect mistakes.

 **Question:** In the Rust world, they accept context that would be potentially expensive in some cases where the compiler can verify that what is written is correct.
 How much do we want to allow that?
 Context affecting meaning is much